tracim/tracim/tools_docker/README.md

                -p 8080:80 \
                -v ~/tracim/etc:/etc/tracim -v ~/tracim/var:/var/tracim algoo/tracim

-With this exemple, Tracim is now accessible on my network and I can send notification by email when content change.
+With this example, Tracim is now accessible on my network and I can send notification by email when content change.

-Exemple to use Tracim with ElasticSearch: (you need to start elasticsearch first)
+Example to use Tracim with ElasticSearch: (you need to start elasticsearch first)

     docker run -e DATABASE_TYPE=sqlite \
                -e TRACIM_SEARCH__ENGINE=elasticsearch \